Swarmodroid & AMPy: Reconfigurable Bristle-Bots and Software Package for Robotic Active Matter Studies: AMPy experiment processing software

 For polar coordinates, we introduce the $\rho$ parameter describing the average distance of robots from their initial positions with respect to the area center:

-where $\rho_{0}^{(i)}$ is the distance between the centre of an area and the given robot at the moment $t=0$ while $\rho_{1}^{(i)}(t)$ is the distance at the moment $t$.
+where $\rho_{0}^{(i)}$ is the distance between the center of an area and the given robot at the moment $t=0$ while $\rho_{1}^{(i)}(t)$ is the distance at the moment $t$.
 The parameter $\phi$ captures the dynamics of polar angle displacement:

 where $\phi_{0}^{(i)}$ is the initial polar angle of the given robot at the moment $t=0$ and $\phi_{1}^{(i)}(t)$ is the polar angle at the moment $t$.
-For example, if $\rho$ is constant while $\phi$ considerably changes, it highlights that the swarm rotates as a whole while slightly changing its geometry.
+For example, if $\rho$ is constant while $\phi$ changes considerably, it shows that the swarm rotates as a whole while slightly changing its geometry.